oxi-dev0/Verlet.py/README.md

 ### Instructions
 Make sure you have tkinter installed into python, then run sim.py with python 3.xx.
+A window should appear with a welcome message in front of it.
-I recommend you read the welcome message which contains controls
+Read the controls then feel free to open one of the example maps.

 ------------